The Public Order Act 2023 came into force in May 2023 for some provisions. From 2nd July the tunnelling offences have also come into force.

-The Police, Crime, Sentencing and Courts Act received royal assent on 28th April 2022, so will be enacted over the coming weeks and months:
+The Police, Crime, Sentencing and Courts Act (PCSC) received royal assent on 28th April 2022, many of the new powers are now in place.

 read our key messages

 GBC and other collectives offer comprehensive legal support to the activist community.
 Find out how we are organised and how you can get involved

 Key Advice when Going on a Protest

 If you’re heading out on a protest, take a read of our key messages and download a copy of our latest …Read More

 3. What happens if I break bail conditions?

 We currently receive many calls from people on bail from domestic abuse related offences, asking for help on whether to …Read More

 Bustcards are an essential item to take with you on a protest.
 They provide you with our key advice, information on stop …Read More